iSTB/python-schemata/README.rst

 The defining length of s is the distance between the first and last fixed symbol.

-Given a set of words of the same length S, the schematic completion of S returns all schemata which can make the words in S.
+Given a set of words of the same length S, the schematic completion of S returns all schema which make subsets of the words in S.
-Whats more given the partial ordering over schemata, the schematic completion of S forms a `Complete Lattice`_
+Whats more given the partial ordering over schemata, the schematic completion of S forms a `Complete Lattice`_.

 Links